Richard Brake

-Richard Colin Brake (born 30 November 1964) is a Welsh–born American actor.
+Richard Colin Brake (born 30 November 1964) is a Welsh and American actor.
 Following his film debut in Death Machine (1994), Brake had a supporting role as Joe Chill in Batman Begins (2005).
 He subsequently appeared in numerous horror films such as Doom (2005), Hannibal Rising (2007), Mandy (2018), and Barbarian (2022), as well as his first lead role in Perfect Skin (2018).
-He is a frequent collaborator with Rob Zombie, having appeared in his films Halloween II (2009), 31 (2016), 3 from Hell (2019), and The Munsters (2022).
+A frequent collaborator of Rob Zombie, Brake has appeared in four of his films: Halloween II (2009), 31 (2016), 3 from Hell (2019), and The Munsters (2022).

-Brake is best known for his recurring roles as the Night King on the fourth and fifth seasons of the HBO fantasy drama series Game of Thrones (2014–15), Vlad on the fourth season of the Showtime crime drama series Ray Donovan (2016), and Merle Callahan on the third and fourth seasons of the Paramount+ crime thriller series Mayor of Kingstown (2024–present), as well as his lead role as Conrad Harlow on the first season of the Amazon Prime Video crime thriller series Absentia (2017).
+Brake is best known for his recurring roles as the Night King on the fourth and fifth seasons of the HBO fantasy drama series Game of Thrones (2014–15), Vlad on the fourth season of the Showtime crime drama series Ray Donovan (2016), and Merle Callahan on the third season of the Paramount+ crime thriller series Mayor of Kingstown (2024–present).
+He is also known for his lead role as Conrad Harlow on the first season of the Amazon Prime Video crime thriller series Absentia (2017).

 Early life

-Brake was born in Ystrad Mynach, Wales.
-In 1967, he and his family migrated to the United States, where they first settled in Atlanta.
+Brake was born on 30 November 1964 in Ystrad Mynach, Wales.
+In 1967, he and his family immigrated to the United States, where they first settled in Atlanta.
 He then grew up in the states of North Carolina, Tennessee, and Ohio, attending Western Reserve Academy in Hudson, Ohio, and Duke University in Durham, North Carolina.
 Brake studied acting under Sam Kogan, at his Academy of the Science of Acting and Directing in London, and Beatrice Straight, at the Michael Chekhov Studio in New York City.
 Despite growing up in the United States, Brake still considers himself Welsh.